DAYTON, Ohio (WDTN) – FEMA has opened its Public Assistance Program to four counties affected by severe storms at the end of May.

 Gov. DeWine declared a state of emergency for three of these counties (Greene, Mercer, and Montgomery) on May 28 after 21 tornadoes hit Ohio.

-He requested a Presidential Disaster Declaration on June 11, which was approved by President Trump on June 18.Grab the FREE WDTN News App for iPhone or Android.
+He requested a Presidential Disaster Declaration on June 11, which was approved by President Trump on June 18.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.